underscoreio/shapeless-guide/src/pages/representations/coproducts.md

 or build a `Coproduct` purely from instances of `Inr`.
 We always have exactly one `Inl` in a value.

+Again, it's worth stating that `Coproducts` aren't particularly special.
+The functionality above can be achieved using `Either` and `Nothing` in place of `:+:` and `CNil`.
+There are technical difficulties with using `Nothing`, but we could have used any other uninhabited or arbitrary singleton type in place of `CNil`.

 ### Switching encodings using *Generic*

 `Coproduct` types are difficult to parse on first glance.